marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-csdl-specification.md

    </ReferentialConstraint>
  </Association>
 ```
+?

+?

 ## Documentation Element (CSDL)

 The **Documentation** element in conceptual schema definition language (CSDL) can be used to provide information about an object that is defined in a parent element.
-In an .edmx file, when the **Documentation** element is a child of an element that appears as an object on the design surface of the EF Designer  (such as an entity, association, or property), the contents of the **Documentation** element will appear in the Visual Studio **Properties** window for the object.
+In an .edmx file, when the **Documentation** element is a child of an element that appears as an object on the design surface of the EF Designer ?(such as an entity, association, or property), the contents of the **Documentation** element will appear in the Visual Studio?**Properties** window for the object.

 The **Documentation** element can have the following child elements (in the order listed):